ocelot-cloud/docs/content/docs/user-guides/create-own-apps.md

 title: "Creating Own Apps"
 ---

-This article explains how to create new apps and versions in the <a href="https://store.ocelot-cloud.org/" target="_blank" rel="noopener noreferrer">App Store</a>.
+This article explains how to create new apps and versions in the {{< external_link "https://store.ocelot-cloud.org/" "App Store" >}}.

 ## What is a version?